framps/raspiBackupDoc/en/src/backup-types.md

 with SD cards, as the SD cards - although 32GB in size, for example - always have slight differences and therefore a restore of a 32GB system to another 32GB SD card may fail because the SD card is slightly smaller.

-An `dd` backup can be restored on Windows with the appropriate tools.

 But it is **not** recommended to use the backup type `dd`.
 Explanations are given in [Why should you not use dd as a backup type?](why-shouldn-t-you-use-dd-as-backup-type.md)